podiki/cl-tcod-tutorial/readme.md

 ## Technical Details

 cl-tcod is in the process of being updated to fix some bugs with the latest version of libtcod.
-Details here and on the blog posts will discuss the changes necessary if an updated version of cl-tcod is not on the official repository or mirrored on GitHub.
+For now there is a working fork available on Github as [cl-tcod](https://github.com/podiki/cl-tcod).

 This code has only been tested with the current versions of libtcod (1.6.2), SBCL (1.3.12), and SDL (2.0.5) on x86_64 Arch Linux.